Why is ADHD Neurodivergent?

 • Tourette syndrome

 This is not meant to imply a connection between any of these disorders and ADHD.
-Rather, it can be helpful to recognize how common neurodivergent are and how many treatment options currently exist to deal with them.
+Rather, it can be helpful to recognize how common neurodivergence is and how many treatment options currently exist to deal with them.

 Why is ADHD Neurodivergent?

-Anything that involves the development of your nervous system is called neurodevelopmental, and any disruption to that development is considered neurodivergent.
-ADHD is a neurodevelopmental disorder in that it alters the way a person processes information.
+Neurodevelopment is the process of how your brain develops over time, and any disruption to that development is considered neurodivergent.
+ADHD is a neurodevelopmental disorder that alters the way a person’s brain processes information.
 For example, it’s believed that a lack of dopamine causes a person with ADHD to have an altered sense of reward.
 In turn, this creates challenges when trying to complete a task.
 This is referred to as “executive function disorder.”

 Over time, we pick up skills that fall under the umbrella of executive function.
-These may include abilities like time management, handling a change of plans, juggling multiple efforts, and staying on task with each of them.
-For a person with ADHD, these tools can be compromised and require other approaches.
+This includes things like time management, handling a change of plans, juggling multiple tasks, and seeing tasks through to completion.
+For a person with ADHD, these skills may be difficult and require other approaches.

 Other ADHD/Neurodivergent Symptoms